Key takeaways

 This metric measures how long customers spend on each page of your site.

 A high dwell time could indicate that customers are interested in what they see, but it may also suggest that distractions like ads or navigation menus should be reduced.
-Use this data to identify which pages need the most attention.
+Use this data to optimize each page for clarity, especially for high-traffic landing pages.

 How to track it?